 Salesforce uses a traditional ‘lists and forms’ CRM interface for standard objects like Leads, Accounts, Contacts, and Opportunities.

 By contrast, the HubSpot record detail view de-emphasizes traditional-looking forms and fields, instead emphasizing activities.
-HubSpot has a robust user interface that is particularly well-suited for companies focusing heavily on sales pursuits and Account-Based Marketing (ABM).
+HubSpot’s robust user interface is particularly well-suited for companies focusing heavily on sales pursuits and Account-Based Marketing (ABM).